Tāmati Wāka Nene: Battle of Ruapekapeka

 Tāmati Wāka Nene and his warriors supported troops led by Lieutenant Colonel Despard in an attack on the pā at Ruapekapeka.
 Kawiti's tactics was to attempt to repeat the success of the Battle of Ōhaeawai and draw the colonial forces into an attack on heavily fortified pā.
 The colonial forces started a cannon bombardment of Ruapekapeka Pā on 27 December 1845.
 The siege continued for some two weeks with enough patrols and probes from the pā to keep everyone alert.
-Then, early in the morning of Sunday, 11 January 1846,Tāmati Wāka Nene's men discovered that the pā appeared to have been abandoned; although Te Ruki Kawiti and a few of his warriors remained behind, and appeared to have been caught unaware by the British assault.
+Then, early in the morning of Sunday, 11 January 1846, Tāmati Wāka Nene's men discovered that the pā appeared to have been abandoned; although Te Ruki Kawiti and a few of his warriors remained behind, and appeared to have been caught unaware by the British assault.
 The assaulting force drove Kawiti and his warriors out of the pā.
 Fighting took place behind the pā and most casualties occurred in this phase of the battle.

 After the Battle of Ruapekapeka, Heke and Kawiti were ready for peace.
-It was Wāka Nene they approached to act as the intermediary to negotiate with Governor Grey.
+They approached Wāka Nene to act as the intermediary to negotiate with Governor Grey.
 Nene insisted that no action should be taken against Heke and Kawiti for leading the war.

-Mana of Wāka Nene after the Northern War
+Later life

-The Government lost a great deal of mana and influence in the North as a result of the war, much of which flowed to Tāmati Wāka Nene.
+The Government lost a great deal of mana and influence in the North as a result of the war, much of which flowed to Nene.
 He and Heke were recognised as the two most influential men in the North.
 He was given a pension of one hundred pounds a year and had a cottage built for him in Kororareka (Russell).
 He continued to advise and assist the Government on matters such as the release of Pomare II in 1846 and Te Rauparaha in 1848.

 When George Grey was knighted he chose Nene as one of his esquires.
 Then when he returned for his second term of governorship in 1860 he brought Nene a silver cup from Queen Victoria.
 Nene accompanied Grey to Taranaki to negotiate a truce with Wiremu Tamihana (the King maker) to end the First Taranaki War in 1861.
 En route to New Plymouth the ship struck a huge storm but survived which was taken as a favourable omen.